PaperStrange/AIProjectManger/README.md

 For this project, I was interested in how to create a common-used file structure to make machine learning projects more organized and more readable.

+## Branch Description<a name="branch"></a>

+Master branch only contains the general descriptions of this project.

+Full version of this project is stored in "template" branch while "develop" branch contains changes which haven't been checked and reviewed.
+Futhermore, the situation test of this project is usually included in branch named by "ie_xxx".

 ## File Descriptions <a name="files"></a>

-For more details, please refer to the branch named `template`.
+For more details of this organized file structure, please refer to the branch named `template`.

 ## To-dos<a name="To-dos"></a>